tardate/LittleArduinoProjects/README.md

-# 429 Little Electronics and Arduino Projects
+# 430 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [3x7/PomodoroTimer](./BoldportClub/3x7/PomodoroTimer) - a Pomodoro timer wire sculpture using the Boldport 3x7 display and an ATmega328.
+> Latest addition:sparkles: [BipolarWormDrive/SimpleHBridge](./playground/StepperMotors/BipolarWormDrive/SimpleHBridge) - testing some linear/worm-drive stepper motors salvaged from a DVD drive unit, using a bespoke H-bridge circuit and Arduino .. or pushbuttons!

 Just my collection of electronics projects, many involving an Arduino in one way or another.